How do you know if something is true or not? Look to the public markets in liquid assets.

 Why are the public markets for liquid assets a good test for truth?

-1. A lot of people are participating in the public markets.
-A lot of people trying to figure something out is usually better than a small group of people.
+A lot of people are participating in the public markets.
+A lot of

 2. Public markets allow a lot of people to express their opinions with the movement of money.